supadupadao/jetton/README.md

 # TON Jetton contract on Tact

-Jetton implementation for The Open Network written in Tact language.
+ℹ️ Jetton implementation for The Open Network written in Tact language.
 Metadata is fully decentralized, it means that full token metadata is stored on-chain.

+⚠️ <b>Warning!</b> This contract is not 100% tested and I would not recommend using it in production yet.

+❤️ I'll be very grateful for any kind of contribution: code, docs, issues, bug reports, github stars or whatever

 <!-- # Deploy TODO -->

+# Development

+This is default Tact blueprint project with default commands:

+- `npm run build` - build project and compile contracts
+- `npm test` - run contracts tests
+- `npx blueprint run` - execute script from `/scripts` directory

 # Docs